christianalfoni/formsy-react/README.md

   3. Install with `bower install formsy-react`

 ## <a name="changes">Changes</a>

+**0.6.0**
+  - **onSubmit()** now has the same signature regardless of passing url attribute or not
+  - **isPristine()** is a new method to handle "touched" form elements (thanks @FoxxMD)
+  - Mapping attribute to pass a function that maps input values to new structure.
+The new structure is either passed to *onSubmit* or to the server when using a url attribute (thanks for feedback @MattAitchison)
+  - Added default "equalsField" validation rule
+  - Lots of tests!

 **0.5.2**
   - Fixed bug with handlers in ajax requests (Thanks @smokku)